Skip to main content

 ...

-The "parameters" key is a dynamically valued key which is used to pass data to your components.
-When you add the "parameters" key, any data contained within the objet will be sent via the event bus as a message to the component.
+The parameters key is a dynamically valued key which is used to pass data to your components.
+When you add the parameters key, any data contained within the object will be sent via the event bus as a message to the component.
 Since we designed the HTML above to listen for this message, we were able to parse these parameters and use them as variables to control the sizes of the various bar charts.